ThousandDucks/Data-Visualisation/README.md

 # Project Overview

 This project analyses the market value of football players in Serie A in the 2023/2024 season, exploring how factors like position, sub position, and performance metrics (goals, assists) influence player market value.
+Data visualisation was done in accordance to the INF4000 Data Visualisation module requirements.

 ### Key Questions:
 - Who are the most valuable players in Serie A?